Dre Campbell Farm

 6. Kaolin Clay

-Applying kaolin clay to plants will keep sawflies and other insect pests away.
-Just like the diatomaceous earth, the white powdery film will cause irritation.
+Applying kaolin clay on plants will also keep sawflies and other insect pests away.
+It will form a barrier that irritates and repels insects.

 7. Neem Oil

-Neem oil is an all-natural insecticide that comes from the Indian Lilac evergreen’s seeds.
-It contains azadirachtin, a very potent substance that works against a number of garden pests.
+Neem oil is an all-natural insecticide that comes from the neem tree.
+It contains azadirachtin, a very potent substance that works against a number of garden pests by killing or repelling them.

 To use, combine 4 teaspoons of neem oil with a gallon of water and a little liquid soap.
-Spray this homemade sawfly killer on leaves and other affected areas.
-Reapply after heavy rains.
+Spray this homemade sawfly killer spray on leaves and other affected areas.

 8. AzaGuard